 I work with couples using Relationship Enhancement and I am on the Directory Listing of RE program providers which is provided by the National Institute of Relationship Enhancement.
 The ten parts of the program are described on their website.
 We use reading materials, a set of exercises in a notebook and a method of recording progress.
 The process is much like joining a “relationship gym” with accountability, increasing challenge, and the help of a “trainer.”
 I have a chart for couples to use that looks like the workout chart from an athletic club.

-Human Development Intervention is basically “coaching” in that it is present-tense rather than historical like psychotherapy.
+Human Development Intervention is basically “coaching” in that it is present-tense rather than historical like other approaches to helping.
 Like coaching, we discuss problem areas and goal-setting at the beginning.
 Values clarification is another similarity, but a human developmentalist also provides some education about optimal functioning and information from the research on “CR’s” or “close relationships.”
-Where a psychologist avoids a didactic role and is trained to simply facilitate clients’ healing and growth, in human development intervention there is no problem with teaching.
+Where other helping professionals tend to avoid a didactic role and are trained to simply facilitate clients’ healing and growth, in human development intervention there is teaching of real content, structure, and skills-training.

-Much of psychotherapy is long-term, open-ended, and obscure as to end goals.
-A famous article was written by Miller years ago that called it “the purchase of friendship.”
 In human development, we study health and well-being, and we develop programs that are targeted to achieve results.
-In psychology, many “patients” seek to survive, whereas we want “clients” to thrive.
+In a traditional setting, many “patients” seek to survive, whereas we want “clients” to thrive.

-With an individualistic focus in psychotherapy, medication is often used as a matter of course, which is not a part of the human development approach.
-The patient is also expected to continue in “therapy” for an indeterminate amount of time, and the psychologist uses generic, supportive methods which can take a very long time – years or even decades.
+With an individualistic focus in a traditional approach, medication is often used as a matter of course, which is not a part of the human development approach.
+The patient is also expected to continue in “therapy” for an indeterminate amount of time – years or even decades.
 This is typically in partnership with the consulting psychiatrist who keeps the patient on psychometric drugs.
 Everyone stays in business for some time.

-I am also an ordained minister in the Church of Spiritual Humanism, which is grounded in the empirically-based “positive psychology” and "learned optimism" of Martin Seligman.
-From this humanistic perspective, I am able to serve as an official celebrant.
+I am also an ordained minister in the Church of Spiritual Humanism, which is grounded in humanistic philosophy as well as the empirically-based "learned optimism" of Martin Seligman.
+From this perspective, I am able to serve as an official celebrant for nonreligious ceremonies.